 Health nuts with a sweet tooth should not miss The Nourished Eatery.
 The plant-based cafe is all about using local, fresh produce and pride themselves in being 100% vegan, with gluten-free and dairy-free options.
 For breakfast, you might devour a delicious Wellness Bowl stuffed with herby hash browns, smoky tofu, tomato, sprouts, quinoa and coconut tzatziki.
 Make sure to leave room for speciality sweet treats from The Nourishing Baker like fresh fudgy double chocolate brownies or Nutella and custard doughnuts.

 Dinner calls for devouring treat meals, cue: burgers and pizza.
 Indulge your taste buds with a juicy patty and bun from Palace Burger, an American-inspired eatery specialising in mouthwatering sammies and buns.
 Top of our list is SFC burger starring southern fried chicken, American cheese, bacon jam and sriracha mayo.
-Alternatively try newcomers to the Mount’s foodie scene, Avenue Pizza, who serve up authentic wood-fired Italian pizza like Margherita and pepperoni.
+Alternatively try the highly regarded Avenue Pizza, who serve up authentic wood-fired Italian pizza like Margherita and pepperoni.
 They also offer a more adventurous rotating weekly specials like blue cheese with caramelized onion and roasted zucchini.

 If you're simply after a craft brew and bite, look no further than The Rising Tide.
 The brewhouse is well positioned to wile away those sunny days with its expansive outdoor deck.
 Choose from 39 beer selections, including local sips crafted in-house by Mount Brewing Co. and Funk Estate.
 What's more, the bar specialises in dumplings from the popular Johney's Dumpling House, is there really a more perfect pairing?

-Image Credit: Logan West Photography, Bay Of Plenty NZ, Palace Burger
+Image credit: Alex Spodyneiko, Logan West Photography, Bay Of Plenty NZ, Palace Burger